-If a corporate office/sales department or other parties handle the incoming food safety related complaints, then these should be communicated to relevant personnel.
+Where a corporate office/sales department or other parties handle the incoming food safety related complaints, the operation is still required to have a documented procedure including how complaints/feedback are communicated to the operation and how they are managed internally (e.g. investigation, root cause, corrective action, communication, etc.).
 Where the auditee claims to have received no complaints/rejections, the auditor should verify that a complaint recording system is in place and has the necessary elements listed above.

-- Single/isolated instance(s) of omissions and incorrect data in the records including corrective actions. - More than 100 complaints/rejections received, but no trend analysis or review carried out.
+- Single/isolated instance(s) of omissions and incorrect data in the records including corrective actions. - More than 10 complaints/rejections received, but no trend analysis or review carried out.